The Best Travel Insurance Coverages for 2025

 Trip Cancellation

-We now know better than ever that worldwide travel can shut down suddenly, without a lot of advance warning.
+We now know better than ever that global travel can shut down suddenly, often with little warning.

 And it’s not just disease epidemics that are to blame.
-Natural disasters continue to take on near-pandemic proportions, and if some scientists’ views of the future are correct, there may be a harbinger of things to come.
+Natural disasters continue to escalate to larger sizes

-Because travelers ought to be much more aware of the fragility of travel moving forward, Trip Cancellation coverage is shaping up as a must-have for travel in 2024 and beyond.
-Trip Cancellation coverage may reimburse you for your unused, non-refundable prepaid trip cost if you have to cancel your trip for a covered reason.
+Travelers must recognize the fragility of travel moving forward.
+Trip Cancellation coverage is shaping up as a must-have for travel in 2025 and beyond.
+Trip Cancellation coverage may reimburse you for your unused, non-refundable prepaid trip costs if you have to cancel your trip for a covered reason.

 Its kindred coverage, Trip Interruption coverage may reimburse you for certain unused prepaid costs or out of pocket costs, if you have to interrupt a trip you’re already on for a covered reason.

-Travel Delay and Trip Interruption coverages work well together and will be a vital part of travel insurance moving forward.
-Between the two benefits, if your travel is delayed or interrupted due to a covered event, you may be reimbursed for certain necessary expenses during your delay and catch back up with your travel plans when the delay is over.
+Travel Delay and Trip Interruption coverages work well together and will be a vital part of travel protection moving forward.
+Between the two benefits, if your travel is delayed for the amount of time specified in your plan or interrupted due to a covered event, you may be reimbursed for certain necessary expenses during your delay.
+You can even catch back up with your travel plans when the delay is over.
 That could mean reimbursement for an unplanned hotel stay and food, arranging a flight to a port of call to meet your cruise, or rebooking flights to cover a missed connection and more.

-Both coverages are included with Generali Travel Insurance plans.
+Both coverages are included with Generali Travel Protection plans.

 Medical & Dental

-Generali’s Premium plan offers $250,000 in Medical and Dental Coverage, plus the ability to qualify for Pre-Existing Medical Condition coverage.
+Generali’s Premium Plan offers $250,000 per person in Medical and Dental coverage, plus the ability to qualify for Pre-Existing Medical Condition coverage.

 Given what we’ve learned about health and travel recently, it seems like the only wise thing to do.
 And, you can rest easy knowing our plans provide coverage if you, a family member, or a traveling companion become ill with COVID-19 and plan requirements are met.